M1 Abrams: Gulf War

-The T-72s, like most Soviet export designs, lacked night-vision systems and then-modern rangefinders, though they did have some night-fighting tanks with older active infrared systems or floodlights.
+Iraq's T-72s, like most Soviet export designs, lacked night-vision systems and then-modern rangefinders, though they did have some night-fighting tanks with older active infrared systems or floodlights.
 Very few M1 tanks were hit by enemy fire and none were destroyed as a direct result of enemy fire, none of which resulted in any fatalities.
 Three Abrams were left behind the enemy lines after a swift attack on Talil airfield, south of Nasiriyah, on February 27.
-One of them was hit by enemy fire, the two other embedded in mud.
-The tanks were destroyed by U.S. forces in order to prevent any trophy-claim by the Iraqi Army.
+One of them was hit by enemy fire, while the other two became embedded in mud.
+The tanks were destroyed by U.S. forces to prevent any trophy-claim by the Iraqi Army.
 A total of 23 M1A1s were damaged or destroyed during the war.
 Of the nine Abrams tanks destroyed, seven were destroyed by friendly fire and two intentionally destroyed to prevent capture by the Iraqi Army.
+No M1s were lost to enemy tank fire.
 Some others took minor combat damage, with little effect on their operational readiness.

 The M1A1 could kill other tanks at ranges in excess of 2500 m.
-This range was crucial in combat against previous generation tanks of Soviet design in Desert Storm, as the effective range of the main gun in the Soviet/Iraqi tanks was less than 2000 m.
+This range was crucial in combat against previous generation tanks of Soviet design in Desert Storm, as the effective range of the main gun in the Iraqi tanks was less than 2000 m.
 This meant Abrams tanks could hit Iraqi tanks before the enemy got in range—a decisive advantage in this kind of combat.
-In friendly fire incidents, the front armor and fore side turret armor survived direct armor-piercing fin-stabilized discarding sabot (APFSDS) hits from other M1A1s.
+In friendly fire incidents, the front armor and fore side turret armor survived direct APFSDS hits from other M1A1s.
 This was not the case for the side armor of the hull and the rear armor of the turret, as both areas were penetrated on at least two occasions by unintentional strikes by depleted uranium ammunition during the Battle of Norfolk.

-During operations Desert Shield and Desert Storm some M1IP and M1A1s were modified locally in theater (in the war zone) by modification work orders (MWO) with additional rolled homogeneous armor plating welded on the turret front.

-Lessons from the war improved the tank's weapons sights and fire control unit.

 Waco siege

-During the Waco siege in 1993 two M1A1 Abrams tanks were deployed by the FBI against the Branch Davidians.
+During the Waco siege in 1993, two M1A1 Abrams tanks were borrowed from the military and deployed by the FBI against the Branch Davidians.